 In "Why I Won't Boycott Target," Russell E. Saltzman, a blogger for the First Things website, thoughtfully reflects on who is most adversely affected, and who benefits, from boycotts of large corporations.
-It's a helpful reminder that our politics should be guided as much by a consideration of the needs of our fellow Church members as the desire to make a statement.Matthew W. Kingsbury has been a minister of Word and sacrament in the Orthodox Presbyterian Church since 1999.
-At present, he teaches 4th & 5th-grade English Language Arts at a charter school in Cincinnati, Ohio.
+It's a helpful reminder that our politics should be guided as much by a consideration of the needs of our fellow Church members as the desire to make a statement.Matthew W. Kingsbury has been a presbyterian minister of Word and sacrament since 1999 and currently serves as assistant pastor at Living Hope Church (PCA) in Hamilton, Ohio.
+He teaches 4th-grade English Language Arts at a charter school in Cincinnati.
 He longs for the recovery of confessional and liturgical presbyterianism, the reunification of the Protestant Church, the restoration of the American Republic, and the salvation of the English language from the barbarian hordes.

 Thursday, May 5, 2016